novuhq/novu/packages/create-novu-app/templates/app-react-email/ts/README-template.md

 bun dev
 ```

-By default, the [Next.js](https://nextjs.org/) server will start in parallel with [localtunnel](https://github.com/localtunnel/localtunnel) and your workflow definition can be synced with Novu Cloud via the provided endpoint.
+By default, the [Next.js](https://nextjs.org/) server will start in parallel with [localtunnel](https://github.com/localtunnel/localtunnel) and your workflow definition can be synchronized with Novu Cloud via the provided endpoint.
 Your server will by default run on [http://localhost:4000](http://localhost:4000).

 ## Your local tunnel